m3db/m3/docs/faqs/index.md

 If you’re adding namespaces, the m3dbnode process will pickup the new namespace without a restart.

 - **Do I need to restart M3DB if I change or delete a namespace?**
-If you’re removing or modifying an existing namespace, you’ll need to restart the m3dbnode process.
+If you’re removing or modifying an existing namespace, you’ll need to restart the m3dbnode process in order to complete the namespace deletion/modification process.
 It is recommended to restart one node at a time and wait for a node to be completely bootstrapped before restarting another node.

 - **How do I set up aggregation in the coordinator?**
 Refer to the [Aggregation section](../how_to/query) of the M3Query how-to guide.